Stansbury, South Australia: History

 The town was originally known as Oyster Bay, although it was officially proclaimed Stansbury in 1873 by Governor Anthony Musgrave, in honour of a friend.

 In 2009, Stansbury was voted as South Australia's tidiest town.

 Economy

 The town was used heavily as a port in past times, predominantly in the export of wheat and barley to Adelaide.
 The local economy is still dominated by broadacre cereal cropping.

 Dalrymple substation

 Dalrymple electrical substation is located at Hayward Corner in the locality of Stansbury, just south of the township.
 Its name is based on the Hundred of Dalrymple, the cadastral division in which Stansbury lies.

-Dalrymple substation is at the end of a 275kV power line into the peninsula.
-It feeds 33kV lines to various towns across the lower end of the peninsula and receives electricity generated by the Wattle Point Wind Farm.
+Dalrymple substation is at the end of a 275 kV power line into the peninsula.
+It feeds 33 kV lines to various towns across the lower end of the peninsula and receives electricity generated by the Wattle Point Wind Farm.

 The Dalrymple ESCRI battery was completed in January 2019 adjacent to the substation.